avaneev/biteopt/README.md

 controlled via the `EvalFac` parameter, which adjusts method's overhead with only a minor effect on convergence property.
 Method's typical observed complexity is O(N^1.6).

+## SpherOpt ##

+This is a "converging hyper-spheroid" optimization method.
+While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting and rotation well.
+It is not effective for dimensions less than 5.
+Since version 2021.1 it is used as a companion to BiteOpt optimizer with excellent results.